11 ways to boost eBay's 'Sell for £1 max' promos

 Don't tick the 'automatically relist' box

-When you list an auction, you can tick a box telling eBay to 'automatically relist if it doesn't sell'.
-However, items that have been automatically relisted don't qualify for cheap-fee offers.
-(They do if they sell within the first auction period.)
+When you list an auction (either inside or outside a promo period), you can tick a box telling eBay to 'automatically relist if it doesn't sell'.
+However, items that have been automatically relisted don't qualify for cheap-fee offers (they do if they sell within the first auction period).

 eBay told us: "Manual relists are included in the promos.
-The user needs to manually relist within the promo period."
-To do this, go to 'Selling', 'Sold', then hit the 'Relist' button.
+The user needs to manually relist within the promo period".
+To do this, go to 'Selling', 'Sold', find the relevant closed auction, then hit the 'Relist' button.

 Have your say

 This is an open discussion and the comments do not represent the views of MSE.
 We want everyone to enjoy using our site but spam, bullying and offensive comments will not be tolerated.
 Posts may be deleted and repeat offenders blocked at our discretion.
 Please contact firstname.lastname@example.org if you wish to report any comments.